EVO Visian ICL™ Lens

 • Built-in UV protection

-Who is a Candidate for EVO Visian ICL?
+Who is a Candidate for EVO ICL?

 When you come to Montgomery Eye Care for a vision correction consultation, Dr. Jim Montgomery will evaluate your eye health and discuss your vision needs.
-Even if you don’t qualify for other vision correction surgery procedures like LASIK because you have thin corneas or larger corrections, you could still be a candidate for EVO Visian ICL.
-In general, candidates for EVO Visian ICL:
+Even if you have thin corneas or larger correction needs, you could still be a candidate for the EVO ICL.

 • Are between the ages of 21 and 45